Questions and answers about Container Registry

 PATHfor the user working with Docker.
 For example, if Docker is used with

 sudo, too.
 You can check this with the

 echo cr.yandex | sudo docker-credential-yc getif you're running commands with

 sudo.
 If everything is working, you'll get a response in the format

 If the commands run in interactive mode but fail in non-interactive mode, check the

 docker-credential-ycprograms are installed in a directory that is not usually available in the default

 PATH.
 In this case, the following lines are added to the

 # The next line updates PATH for Yandex Cloud CLI if [ -f '/home/<user>/yandex-cloud/path.bash.inc' ]; then source '/home/<user>/yandex-cloud/path.bash.inc'; fi

-.bashrcfile starts with a condition saying that the commands listed in it are not executed in non-interactive mode.
+.bashrcfile contains a condition preventing its commands from running non-interactively.
 That's why the commands can run when connecting to the VM manually, but fail to run when doing so via SSH.